LatifahBenta/PROJECT01/exercise1.md

 `grep "^>" dengue_merged.fasta > dengue_headers.txt`

 This line of code looks for lines that begin with > and prints them into the redirected output.
-You can check your output using the `ls dengue_headers.txt`
+You can check your output using the
+`ls dengue_headers.txt`

+Extracting only the names of the virus and creating a new file called viruses.txt use `awk '{print $2 " " $3} dengue_headers.txt> viruses.txt`

+This will print the second and third field of the given file and instead of printing the output on the screen redirects it to a file called viruses.txt